-At the conclusion of an investigation, parties are informed of the name and contact information for any ARO to whom the case is being referred.
+At the conclusion of an ERP investigation, parties are informed of the name and contact information of any ARO to whom the case is being referred.
 The Executive Director for Equity & Compliance ("EDEC") may also, at their own discretion, provide the ARO with non-binding recommendations or other information to assist with the administrative resolution.

 Administrative Resolution Format Based on Respondent Classification